 “Barbara’s book traces the history of Fiddler from the stage to the screen.
 It is a fascinating story filled with laughter and tears.”—Norman Jewison, director of the film Fiddler on the Roof

-“Barbara Isenberg’s book about the making of Fiddler itself has all the qualities that make that musical so great: it’s drenched in humanity, it’s full of joy and sorrows, beautifully rendered, it’s often very funny and it’s almost somber in the way it appreciates the process through which unforgettable theatre has to be born.
+“Barbara Isenberg’s book about the making of Fiddler itself has all the qualities that make that musical so great: it’s drenched in humanity, it’s full of joy and sorrows, beautifully rendered, it’s often very funny and it’s almost somber in the way it appreciates the process through which unforgettable theater has to be born.
 The early parts of it, which I lived through, hit me with, if I wanted to be pretentious (and I do) a truly Proustian surge; the rest of it conveyed all the richness and fascination it surely had for all those participants.
 I think as many people who love Fiddler on the Roof will love this book.
 In other words, people all over the world.”— Austin Pendleton

 “Tradition gives you a wonderful sense of Sholem Aleichem’s world and Fiddler’s heart- and of the heartbreak that runs through its core.
 Reading the book, I realized what denomination of Jew I am—a Fiddler on the Roof Jew.”—Julie Salamon, author of Wendy and the Lost Boys: The Uncommon Life of Wendy Wasserstein